Every customer interaction matters.

 Social media is a great example.
 Create a social media strategy firmly grounded in your brand voice.
 Whether communicating with customers or sharing content, it’s important to convey one meaningful message.

-Check out how Nike incorporates their brand voice on Twitter.
-The athletic apparel brand uses an inspiring video of Olympic athlete, Shelly-Ann Fraser-Pryce, along with their well-known slogan “Just Do It” as a hashtag.
+Check out how Nike incorporates its brand voice on Twitter.
+The athletic apparel brand uses an inspiring video of Professional Tennis Players, Venus and Serena Williams, along with a play on their slogan, “You Can’t Stop Sport” as a hashtag.

 Brand voice extends beyond text.
 Make sure your brand voice is also present in your visual elements, including your logo, images, videos, and infographics.